JohnXLivingston/peertube-plugin-livechat/support/documentation/content/contributing/develop/_index.de.md

 To make sure it's taken into account, you can restart your Peertube instance.

 This file can contain some JSON to enable more advances options.
+To have a list of existing parameters, check `server/lib/debug.ts`.
+Restart Peertube after each content modification.

 {{% notice warning %}}
 Don't enable this mode on a production server, neither on a public server.